Chicago Cubs: 5 Players Stepping Up Big in Clutch Playoff-Race Pressure

-Still, the defending MLB champions are fighting for momentum.
-They've won eight of their last 10 and elevated their run differential to a solid plus-102, but they'll almost surely be the weakest division winner in the Senior Circuit by record, behind the Los Angeles Dodgers and Washington Nationals.
+Still, the MLB champions are fighting for momentum.
+They have won eight of their last 10 and elevated their run differential to a solid plus-102, but they will almost surely be the weakest division winner in the Senior Circuit by record, behind the Los Angeles Dodgers and Washington Nationals.

 As such, the Cubbies need players to come up clutch in the playoff-race crucible.
-They busted the ancient curse of the billy goat, but winning a second consecutive Commissioner's Trophy is nearly as daunting.
+They busted the ancient curse of the billy goat last year, but winning a second consecutive Commissioner's Trophy is nearly as daunting.

 CF Albert Almora Jr.